List of diplomatic missions of New Zealand: History

 The mid-1960s saw a cluster of new posts opening in Europe, with new missions in Belgium, Greece, Germany and Italy.
 A post was also opened in South Vietnam due to the ongoing conflict there, although this did not last beyond the end of the Vietnam War.
 A post was established in the Cook Islands after they obtained self-government from New Zealand, becoming New Zealand's second mission in the south Pacific.

 The 1970s and 1980s were a time of continued expansion for NZMFAT.
 In 1973, the Labour government of Norman Kirk reopened its embassy in the Soviet Union and opened an embassy in the People's Republic of China.
 However it was in the Pacific where New Zealand's representation rapidly expanded as several countries gained independence, including Fiji, Papua New Guinea, the Solomon Islands, Kiribati, Niue, Tonga, and Vanuatu.
 Frequently New Zealand was the first country to establish a mission in these states.
 New Zealand also expanded into the Middle East, Latin America, Africa, and elsewhere in Asia.

 The early 1990s were a time of substantial reorganisation of New Zealand's diplomatic missions, and saw a number of closures.
 A substantial redistribution of New Zealand's European resources took place—posts in Greece and Austria were closed, while a new post was established in Spain.
 New Zealand's post in Iraq was closed due to the Gulf War, and the post in Bahrain was shut shortly afterwards—the post in Saudi Arabia assumed most of its duties, aided by a new post in Turkey.
 The end of apartheid in resulted in a decision to move New Zealand's post in Zimbabwe to South Africa.
 In South America New Zealand's embassy in Peru was also closed, but missions were opened in Brazil and Argentina.

 In April 2008 it was announced that the budget for NZMFAT would be dramatically increased, and would include the opening of new missions in Stockholm and Brisbane.

-On 4 May 2010 the Foreign Affairs Minister Murray McCully announced that New Zealand's diplomatic relations with Afghanistan will be formally represented by the first resident ambassador to Kabul, retired Army Brigadier Neville Reilly.
-In addition the first Civil Director of the Provincial Reconstruction Team (PRT) in the central Afghan Province of Bamyan based in the Provincial Capital of Bamyan will be led by retired Air Commodore Dick Newlands of the Air Force.
-The Civil Director will replace the military aspects of the PRT with greater emphasis on civilian provided resources and services for the people of Bamyan.